 Last week, my 4-year-old had his yearly follow-up appointment with a surgeon.
 I dreaded taking all 4 kids along with me — a year ago, we had to wait 2 hours to see the surgeon due to an emergency.
 Any kind of appointment with 4 kids can be hectic, especially with so many people crammed in a small exam room with only two chairs!

-For the most part my kids did well in the waiting room and during the appointment; there was a moment Judah got a little loud when he exuberantly responded to the doctor talking to my kids.
+For the most part, my kids did well in the waiting room, and during the appointment; there was a moment when Judah got a little loud when he exuberantly responded to the doctor talking to my kids.